deividgdt/dockerpicentreon/README.md

 - Execute the script

   `/root/centreon_central.sh`
-- Go to the following URL an finish the configuration:
+- Go to the following URL and finish the configuration:

   `http://raspberrypi_ip:8080/centreon`